As of 31/05/20 all authors are still with LH&G.

 What different types of intellectual property rights exist to protect: (a) Inventions (e.g. patents, supplementary protection certificates, rights in trade secrets, confidential information and/or know-how); (b) Brands (e.g. trade marks, cause of action in passing off, rights to prevent unfair competition, association marks, certification marks, hallmarks, designations of origin, geographical indications, traditional speciality guarantees); (c) Other creations, technology and proprietary interests (e.g. copyright, design rights, semiconductor topography rights, plant varieties, database rights, rights in trade secrets, confidential information and/or know-how).

-Intellectual property rights exist in our jurisdiction to protect:
+Intellectual property (“IP”) rights exist in our jurisdiction to protect:

-(a) Inventions: patents, certificate for a utility innovation and confidential information
+- Inventions: patents, certificate for a utility innovations and confidential information

-(c) Other creations, technology and proprietary interests: copyright (which includes literary works; musical works; artistic works such as graphic work, photograph, sculpture or collage, works of architecture and works of artistic craftsmanship; films; sound recordings; broadcasts; published editions of works; derivative works), plant varieties and industrial design.
+- Other creations, technology and proprietary interests: copyrights (which includes literary works; musical works; artistic works such as graphic work, photograph, sculpture or collage, works of architecture and works of artistic craftsmanship; films; sound recordings; broadcasts; published editions of works; derivative works), plant varieties and industrial designs.

 What is the duration of each of these intellectual property rights?
 What procedures exist to extend the life of registered rights in appropriate circumstances?

-Patents: a maximum of 20 years from the date of filing of the application.
+Patents: Section 35 of the Patents Act 1983 (“PA”) provides that the duration of a patent shall be for 20 years from the date of filing of the application.
 An annual renewal fee must be paid to keep the patent in force.

 Confidential information: common law protection.
 Duration is potentially perpetual.